-With crisp edges and tender middles, these gluten-free chocolate chip cookies get a flavor boost from a blend of gluten-free flours – oat flour, sweet rice flour, and tapioca flour, plus brown butter, loads of bittersweet chocolate, and flaky salt.
+With crisp edges and tender middles, these gluten-free chocolate chip cookies get a flavor boost from a blend of gluten-free flours – oat flour, sweet rice flour, and tapioca flour, plus delicious vanilla brown butter, loads of bittersweet chocolate, and flaky salt.

 This community-favorite recipe is ridiculously delicious, easy to make, and no one will believe the cookies are gluten-free!

 I've been baking gluten-free for over 20 years and chocolate chip cookies are my go-to when I need dessert ASAP.
-I love this gluten-free cookie recipe so much, I shared a version in my cookbook made with chestnut flour, dark milk chocolate, and dried tart cherries.
-And I shared versions on Food52 made with different flours: buckwheat, teff, and mesquite.
+I love this gluten-free cookie recipe so much, I shared a version in my award-winning cookbook made with chestnut flour, dark milk chocolate, and dried tart cherries.
+And I shared versions on Food52 made with different yummy flours: buckwheat, teff, and mesquite.

 - crispy at the edges